mitodl/odl-video-service/README.rst

     aws_access_key_id=foo
     aws_secret_access_key=bar

-You'll also need a CloudFront private key, for generated signed URLs for CloudFront.
+You'll also need a CloudFront private key for generating signed URLs for CloudFront.
 Store the private key file in ``secrets/cloudfront-key.pem``.
 Set the key ID as the ``CLOUDFRONT_KEY_ID`` environment variable, using the ``.env`` file.